Spire SP420B8 CopperStream Heatsink review

 * Load temperatures are with Folding@home, Prime95, Windows Media Player (yeah I was listening to a web radio :P), Speedfan, Outlook express, and two internet explorers running.
 CPU usage was mostly very close to 100%.

 * We compare the Spire SP420B8 CopperStream with the standard HSF that came boxed with the Intel Pentium 4 2.8C CPU, on both heatsinks we applied Artic Silver Céramique.
 All temperatures were monitored with Speedfan.

 * The overclocking test was with our processor running at 3.30GHz (236MHz*14).

-The Spire CopperStream actually supprised me.
+The Spire CopperStream actually surprised me.
 While the test results from the standard Intel HSF are surely not too bad, the CopperStream from Spire does even better.
 Especially because relatively it is offering some very good performance for a noise level of only 25dBA!
-Most other fans in my case have a higher noise level actually, so only in real quiet systems you will be able to hear the noise comming from the CopperStream.
-Actually I'm wondering what a higher performance fan could do for this heatsink.
+Most other fans in my case have a higher noise level actually, so only in real quiet systems, you will be able to hear the noise coming from the CopperStream.
+Actually, I'm wondering what a higher-performance fan could do for this heatsink.
 Maybe this is one of the features that this heatsink is missing, the ability to install an 80mm or 92mm fan on it, with fan clips for example like some other heatsink makers do.

 According to Spire the average retail price should be around €29, which is as good as equal to $29.This is a good price, good heatsinks vary from around $25 to sometimes even $60.